Year of entry 2024

 Watching in China?
 View this video on YouKu

-This programme offers you the tools to undertake advanced analysis of terrorism and insurgency, along with the freedom to develop your expertise on a range of security challenges such as climate change, conflict resolution, globalisation and conflict, human rights, poverty, post-conflict reconstruction and religious radicalism, on a global and regional scale.
+This course offers you the tools to undertake advanced analysis of terrorism and insurgency.
+You'll also have the freedom to develop your expertise on a range of security challenges such as climate change, conflict resolution, globalisation and conflict, human rights, poverty, post-conflict reconstruction and religious radicalism, on a global and a regional scale.

 The compulsory modules studied will give you the opportunity to:

 develop a robust and nuanced understanding of terrorism and insurgencies as national, regional and global security threats

 gain an appreciation of the political, legal and ethical dilemmas, facing all regime types, democratic or otherwise, in dealing with terrorist and insurgent tactics and strategies.